 They can also allow an environment where people can feel comfortable to cry, laugh and joke – and just be themselves.

-We are committed to ensuring that patients have access to high quality, community-based support groups.
+We are committed to ensuring that people affected by cancer have access to high quality, community-based support groups.
 We do this in many ways.

-- identify the type of group that will best suit your interests and the needs of your local area
+- identify the type of group that will best suit the needs of your local area

-- link you with local health professionals and a Cancer Council regional office
+- link with a Cancer Council regional office

 We support existing support groups by: